Scott Tucker (businessman): Personal life

-Tucker grew up in Kansas City, Missouri, and went to Rockhurst High School.
+Tucker grew up in Kansas City, Missouri and went to Rockhurst High School.
 He studied business administration at Kansas State University.
 Tucker is married to his wife Kim and has two daughters.

 Popular culture

-Tucker's story is told in the documentary series Dirty Money on Netflix (Season 1, Episode 2).
-In the episode, Tucker sat for lengthy interviews with director Jesse Moss, portraying himself as a victim of overzealous government lawyers.
+Tucker is a playable driver in Ferrari Challenge: Trofeo Pirelli.

+Tucker's illegal activities are chronicled in the 2018 episode "Payday" of the Netflix documentary series Dirty Money.

-Tucker's payday loan scheme was profiled in the American Greed episode titled "The Fast and the Fraudulent" (Season 13, Episode 9).
+Tucker's payday loan scheme was also profiled in the 2020 episode "The Fast and the Fraudulent", of the television series American Greed.